-There are lots of things to do in Bangkok, including multiple tourist attractions from cycling to cooking tours to exploring historic Royal palaces and soothing Thai massages.
+There are lots of things to do in Bangkok, including multiple tourist attractions from cycling to cooking classes or tuk tuk tours to soothing Thai massages.
 There are also fun ways to get around Bangkok like hop-on hop off river cruises or tuk-tuks.

 The cost of visiting many tourist attractions and doing day-trips in Bangkok can start to add up, especially if like us, you are travelling around Bangkok on a budget.

-Thankfully there is a potential way to save money when visiting attractions in Bangkok and getting around Bangkok – the Go City: Bangkok Pass which includes over 30 Bangkok attractions and modes of transport.
+Thankfully there is a Bangkok tourist pass to help save money when visiting attractions in Bangkok – the Go City: Bangkok Pass which includes over 30 Bangkok attractions and modes of transport.